 WireXpert Dual Control System™ Increases Network Cable Certification Efficiency

 Every time there’s a cable issue, the Dual Control System™ can reduce your troubleshooting and certification effort by 50%.
 Imagine that kind of efficiency on every job you do.
-You don’t need to settle for half of a certifier.
+You don’t need to settle for half of a cable certifier.
 Make the switch to Softing's WireXpert.